travis-ci/dpl/CONTRIBUTING_2.md

 This is generally good practice, and way you can hand things off to someone else.

 In order to get things working encrypt the credentials against your fork, and add them to the build config YAML snippet.
-If you are standing in the root directory of your fork then this command should do the trick:
+If you are in the root directory of your fork then this command should do the trick:

 ```